intranda/goobi-vocabulary-server/docs/en/migration.md

 # Vocabulary migration
 This documentation will guide you through the process of migrating existing vocabulary data to the new vocabulary server.
+You can check if there are any existing vocabularies with: `mysql goobi -e "select * from vocabulary;"`.
+If the output lists some vocabularies, you need to perform a migration in order to keep these vocabularies.

-The vocabulary server needs to be running.
+For all of the following instructions, the vocabulary server needs to be running.

 ## Set-Up instructions
 First, create a virtual Python environment, activate it and install all required Python dependencies.
 All following instructions in this documentation always require an activated Python environment with all these dependencies present.